 - Head to Times Square to take in the rush and energy that is quintessentially New York.
 There is even a museum for all things Times Square located next to the Sephora and there is a Ticket office which sells heavily discounted Broadway show tickets.

 - Have some cash to splash?
 Head to Fifth Avenue to see what’s in fashion this season.
-The best shops, and flagship stores, are located between 39th and 60th, including department stores Saks Fifth Avenue and Bergdorf & Goodman (Gossip Girl anyone?!), Louis Vuitton, Tiffany & Co, Harry Winston, and more.
+The best shops and flagship stores are located between 39th and 60th, including department stores Saks Fifth Avenue and Bergdorf & Goodman (Gossip Girl anyone?!), Louis Vuitton, Tiffany & Co, Harry Winston, and more.
 There are also cheaper brands available such as Hollister and Banana Republic.
 For more shopping neighbouring Madison Avenue is also a haven for shoppers.
+(Find more shopping hotspots below!)

 - Do visit Grand Central Station.
 Stand in the centre of the terminal and gaze upwards to see ‘Gods view’ of the heavens, share a secret at the Wailing Wall, or take a free Municipal Art Society tour of the station.